rashedul-hassan-app/ft_customer_products/README.md

 Unit tests written with Jest to check for basic null checks.

 How to run the Unit Tests
-- You would need the package Jest, to install Jest
+*You would need the package Jest, to install Jest*

-npm i jest
+`npm i jest`

 Navigate to the working directory and execute on terminal 'npm test' to run the tests

+## Test Dependencies ##
+To mock the Http Status calls, npm package Nock has been used as a dev test dependency